botpress/botpress/docs/guide/docs/tutorials/azure_ad_oauth2.md

 ## Step 4: Create a client secret

-Next navigate to "Certificates & secrets" and create a new client secret, copy its value and paste in the "clientSecret" field of your created strategy in the _botpress.config.json_ file
+Next navigate to "Certificates & secrets" and create a new client secret, copy its value and paste in the `clientSecret` field of your created strategy in the _botpress.config.json_ file

 ![Secret creation](assets/oauth/az_4_create_secret.png)

 ## Step 5: Enable the strategy in Botpress

-Under the "pro" settings in the _botpress.config.json_ file (should be around line 143), add your strategy name to the "collaboratorsAuthStrategies" array.
+Under the `pro` settings in the _botpress.config.json_ file (should be around line 143), add your strategy name to the `collaboratorsAuthStrategies` array.

 ![Enable strategy](assets/oauth/az_5_enable_strategy.png)

-Also make sure that the "externalAuth" object has "enabled" set to true:
+Also make sure that the `externalAuth` object has `enabled` set to `true`:

 ![Enable external auth](assets/oauth/az_5_enable_external_auth.png)